hbomb79/digital_website/HexSlide Readme.md

 $("img").hexSlide();

-The above snippet of code will convert the image into a hexslide slideshow div.
-Although if you want custom settings to make your slideshow perform how you need it to, we need to understand the settings available.
+The above snippet of code will convert the image into a hexslide slide-show div.
+Although if you want custom settings to make your slide-show perform how you need it to, we need to understand the settings available.

 def. = Default Setting ( Does not need to be set unless changed )